Top Causes of Medical Malpractice

 - Unnecessary surgery or wrong site surgery

-When you have surgery, the surgeon, nurses, and other medical professionals have an obligation to ensure your safety.
-However, mistakes happen, and injured parties should know that they have the legal right to seek monetary damages if they can prove that their injury was due to the negligence of their health care providers.
+When you undergo surgery, the surgeon, nurses, and other medical professionals have an obligation to ensure your safety.
+However, mistakes happen, and injured parties should know that they have the legal right to seek monetary damages.
+They must prove, in anyway, that their injury was due to the negligence of their health care providers.